30 FUN Canada Facts That Will Blow Your Mind

 20.)
 Canadians love mac and cheese.

-You would’ve thought Americans eat more of it, but Canadian’s eat approximately 55% more mac and cheese than their neighbors to the south do.
+You would’ve thought Americans eat more of it, but Canadians eat approximately 55% more mac and cheese than their neighbors to the south do.

 21.)
 Lacrosse is the national sport of Canada.

 With its pretty French-sounding name, you might be forgiven for thinking this stick-and-basket sport came across the Pond to Canada from Europe.
-Lacrosse was actually first played by First Nations people in the 1600s, first picked up by Canada’s Anglophone middle classes in the 19th century, was official – by an act of parliament in 1994 – declared to be the national sport of Canada.
+Lacrosse was actually first played by First Nations people in the 1600s, first picked up by Canada’s Anglophone middle classes in the 19th century, and officially declared the national sport of Canada by an act of parliament in 1994.
+For summer, anyway, ice hockey was deemed the official winter sport.

 22.)
 Canada only officially became independent from Britain in 1982.